caperso/bms/blog/20211011-Extension In Study Group.md

 ### show the outline of elements

 ## what does the extension be capable of

-1. web page control
+- Web page control
-2. event listening
+- Event listening
-3. automation (bot, Tampermonkey, )
+- Automation (bot, Tampermonkey, )
-4. bookmark control；
+- Bookmark control；
-5. download control；
+- Download control；
-6. tab/window control；
+- Tab control；
-7. page script injection(Adblock);
+- Page script injection(Adblock);

-of course many abilities need permissions, some needs confirmation by the user and extension store has rules and restriction in case of extension abusing
+Of course many abilities need permissions, some needs confirmation by the user and extension store has rules and restriction in case of extension abusing

-simply, we can think that it's a script running on the background plus, it's listening all the time.
+Simply, we can think that it's a script running on the background plus, it's listening all the time.

 ## Load your extension